ccraven9/rsc-client-ts/README.md

 mc.options.mobile = false;
 ```

-## assets
+## Assets
-make sure that wherever you host it, it's able to access
+Ensure that wherever the client is hosted, it's able to access
 `./data204/` via
 [XHR](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest)
 for its cache files.

-## faq
+## FAQ
 * what is the purpose of `| 0`? why not use `Math.floor()`?

   `number | 0` is an